Skip to main content

 Cover Crop Guide for NY Growers

-As fall-seeded Brassicas, turnips and rapeseed offer the benefit of weed suppression in the following crop with quick decomposition after being turned under.
-Turnip and rape grow quickly and are good at reducing surface compaction while providing winter cover and fall weed suppression.
+Fall-seeded Brassicas, turnips and rapeseed, offer weed suppression in the following crop and decompose quickly after being terminated.
+Turnip and rapeseed fast in the fall and are good at reducing surface compaction while providing winter cover and fall weed suppression.

 Smooth, weed-free seedbed, well-drained with enough moisture.